marcusleeeugene/AcademicSOS-Orbital-Project-/README.md

 <INSERT BOOK CONSULTATION Video>

 #### 3.3 Create a consultation
 Professors/Teaching Assistants (TAs) of a module can create a consultation slot to meet students in their respective tutorial group in the event that there is a need for project review and feedback for certain students for instance.
 Similarly, it is recommended to create the consultation slot minimally one week in advance, selecting the intended booking date and time, indicating the location in the textbox (virtual meeting place like Zoom or physical location) as well as the people involved in the consultation.
 With a dynamic search function, it allows the user to add students in the same tutorial class to join in as group or individual one-to-one consultation.
-In the agenda textbox, it is recommended to fill in the purpose of the meeting so that the students will know beforehand.
+In the remarks textbox, it is recommended to fill in the agenda of the meeting so that the students will know the purpose of the meeting.

 <p align="center">
    <img src="https://github.com/marcusleeeugene/AcademicSOS-Orbital-Project/blob/master/DocImages/Create%20Consult.png"  height="300">